pseudoralph/www/src/posts/2019-04-07/index.md

 excerpt: 'this is the very first post'
 ---

-The smell of breasd is intoxicating.
-Baking bread.
+The smell of bread is intoxicating.
 Smells good.